Questions and answers

 It depends.
 Not all solar installations are connected as a Mains Parallel Generation System.
 A Mains Parallel Generation System is defined in the Electricity (Safety) Regulations 2010 under regulation 4, and refers to fittings that:

 Solar installations, or photovoltaic (PV) arrays, that are not connected to the grid do not generate electricity in parallel with the mains supply.
-This means they do not need a Mains Parallel Generation Systems endorsed registration class.
+These solar installations are stand-alone power system which means you do not need a Mains Parallel Generation Systems endorsed registration class to work on them.

-If other systems are used to generate electricity in parallel with the solar installation, the system may be a mains parallel generation system.
-Any PEW that involves installing a PV system is high risk work.
-It must be inspected by someone who is authorised to inspect high risk prescribed electrical work and holds the right endorsed registration class.
+If other systems are used to generate electricity in parallel with the mains supply, the system may be a mains parallel generation system.
+Any PEW that involves installing a PV system in an installation is high-risk work.
+It must be inspected by someone who is authorised to inspect high-risk PEW and holds the relevant endorsed registration class if applicable.

 The Electrical Appliance Serviceperson (Endorsed to Disconnect and Connect) (EASQ) registration class is revoked.
 What does this mean?